documize/community/README.md

 ## Technology Stack

-Documize is built with the following technologies:
+Documize is built with the following:

-- EmberJS (v3.5.1)
+- Ember JS (v3.7.2)
 - Go (v1.11.5)

 ## Authentication Options